yahoo/check-log4j/README.md

      The following options are supported by check-log4j:

      -V	      Print version number and exit.

-     -f	      Attempt to apply mitigations for the vulnerability.
-(This requires super-user privileges.)

      -h	      Print a short help message and exit.